Ask Dr. Joseph

 In an artificial world dominated by technology, the relationship to nature is increasingly lost.
 We far too seldom realize that insects in particular not only represent an extraordinary diversity and a unique biological wealth, but also ensure biodiversity and thus the stability of the planetary system.
 These small useful animals, which usually live in secret, guarantee life on the planet – and thus also our lives.

-Seed Your Future is a project FOR a future of diversity, modesty and respect for nature.
 Each of our vials filled with diversity contains the chance to collaborate with nature.
 The result of this collaboration will be a species-rich, perennial flowery meadow that will become a new home for thousands of bees, butterflies and insects: tasty for the flying ones and beautiful & colorful for the eye of the observer.

 “Any silly boy can crush a bug, but all the professors in the world can’t make one.”